SalomePlatform/adao/doc/reference.rst

 **Observation**
     *Required command*.
 This indicates the observation vector used for data assimilation or optimization, previously noted as :math:`\mathbf{y}^o`.
-It is defined as a "*Vector*" type object, that is, given either as a string or as a script.
+It is defined as a "*Vector*" or a *VectorSerie* type object, that is, given either as a string or as a script.

 **ObservationError**
     *Required command*.
 This indicates the observation error covariance matrix,